wyszo/iOSTechTestAssignmentTemplate/README.md

 Guidelines:
 -----------

 Please don't use external libraries for networking and TableViews.
 Other libraries can be used as needed.
+Please do not use RxSwift or other reactive libraries.

 The code needs to be written in Swift.
 Remember about unit tests and consider application architecture carefully.